-While most people would recognise the common alignment angles of toe, caster and camber, in a comprehensive wheel alignment many more angles are adjusted.
+While most people would recognise the common alignment angles of toe, caster and camber, there are many more that are adjusted in a comprehensive wheel alignment.

-Pedders sets all adjustable alignment settings, not just toe and where there is no manufacturer's provision for adjustment we have the technology to provide adjustment for most cars, should this be required.
+Pedders sets all adjustable alignment settings, not just toe - and where there is no manufacturer's provision for adjustment, we have the technology to provide adjustment for most cars should this be required.